rokath/trice/docs/TriceUserManual.md

 ####  33.3.4. <a id='jlinkrttviewer.exe'></a>JLinkRTTViewer.exe

 * `JLinkRTTViewer.exe` is a GUI tool and connects via the SEGGER API to the target.
-It expects ASCII codes and is not used by the **trice** tool.
+It expects ASCII codes and is not used by the Trice tool.
 The switching between the 16 possible terminals is done via `FF 00` ... `FF 0F`.
 These byte pairs can occur inside the Trice data.

 <!---